 Virginia has been shaped by its rivers.
 Storms have carved away at the land since the continents and the atmosphere emerged, and the rivers have carried "Virginia" mountains to the oceans before the current mountains (or oceans) even existed.
+What we see today is a brief snapshop, in geologic time.
+Come back in a billion years - old mountains will be flattened by erosion, new mountains will be uplifted by tectonic forces, and rivers will move their channels as the perpetual process of erosion continues to reshape the landscape.

 Today we view the Blue Ridge and Allegheny Front as the primary topographic features directing water towards the east or west.
 However, Virginia's rivers have been carrying sediments downstream, reshaping the surface of the state, for eons.
 The New River was flowing even before the continents smashed into each other 200 million years ago, before "thundering lizards" left their dinosaur tracks in the sandstones of Triassic Basins.